FMoutaz/BigData-FlowSight/README.md

 # FlowSight: Real-Time Traffic Congestion Forecasting Pipeline

-FlowSight is a smart city traffic forecasting pipeline that simulates and predicts congestion patterns using real-time stream processing and machine learning.
-This project is ideal for beginners looking to explore end-to-end data engineering, model training, deployment, and interactive visualization.
+FlowSight is a real-time traffic analytics and forecasting pipeline designed as a Big Data course project (ICS-474).
+It simulates live traffic sensor data, processes it using Kafka and Spark Structured Streaming, stores it in a Parquet data lake and PostgreSQL, trains a machine learning model, and exposes insights through an API and interactive dashboard.

+The project demonstrates an end-to-end data engineering pipeline, covering ingestion, stream processing, storage, analytics, and visualization.

+(Built on this peoject "https://github.com/khush-i97/FlowSight"

 ## ✨ Project Highlights

 - Real-time traffic data simulation using Kafka
 - Stream processing with PySpark Structured Streaming or pure‑Python consumer
 - Parquet-based data lake (bronze layer)
+- PostgreSQL for persistent structured storage
 - Traffic speed prediction with a Random Forest model
 - REST API for live predictions via FastAPI
 - Interactive Streamlit dashboard with map visualization